 To complete an internship, students must submit these materials to the department:

-Note: These materials are to be submitted to the associate chairperson of undergraduate studies, currently Dr. Stephen Deng, who will assign the student a numeric grade.
+Note: These materials are to be submitted to the associate chairperson of undergraduate studies, currently Dr. Ellen McCallum, who will assign the student a numeric grade.

 The internship (ENG 493) is one of several options for the requirement of a senior capstone in English.
 All students are encouraged to pursue internship opportunities.
 Discuss senior capstone options, as well as internships, with the advisor.